Kielder Forest (1948-1956)

 The station building was stone built and of two storeys.
 The northern portion was the station cottage and southern the station house.
-To the south was a stone built signal box, typical of the line.
+To the south was a stone built signal box, typical of the line, opened in 1893.

 The station was used by tourists and walkers, with even trains being run in connection, particularly after the Duke had to sell the estate to pay death duties and the estate was sold to the Forestry Commission in 1932.